 Operating on the Ramapo College campus and the NJSEA’s Meadowlands Environment Center, REED Next is approved by the State of New Jersey Department of Human Services, Division of Developmental Disabilities (DDD).

 “Being in a campus setting provides opportunities for our participants to go about their day alongside their peers.
 Our goal is to help each individual cultivate beneficial community connections, enjoy an active, engaged lifestyle, and live as a valued and respected member of society.”

 –Kristina Iacovino, M.A., BCBA, REED’s Director of Adult Resources

-As part of our ongoing strides to make the world a more inviting place for adults with autism, REED Next will launch Greens Do Good, the first social-enterprise hydroponic farm, in Hackensack, New Jersey.
+As part of our ongoing strides to make the world a more inviting place for adults with autism, REED Next has launched Greens Do Good, the first social-enterprise hydroponic farm, in Hackensack, New Jersey.
 All Greens Do Good profits will support individuals with autism, and the project will also give adults with autism the opportunity to work alongside our farmers to plant, nurture and harvest high-quality produce.

 The REED Next vision is simple: to change the lives of adults with autism so that they can achieve greater independence and become a vital part of their community.
 REED Next is there for life.